 The categories with a * are the ones the EAADD form collects.
-Individual or personally identifying basis means that your name and demographic details will not be released together, and data will not be released in a way that allows someone to use it to figure out who you are, or what your demographic information is.
+Individual or personally identifying basis means that your name and demographic details will not be released together.
 Military, veteran and National Guard or reserve information is not exempted from the Public Record Act.

 Government agencies provide state and federal periodic reports about the state workforce for equal opportunity and affirmative action efforts.
 The demographic information from this form also helps us make better decisions about how we increase representation of underrepresented groups and make our workforce more inclusive, so that we can serve Washingtonians better.
 We need a clear picture of our current workforce to understand how we can create policies and make business decisions to support and welcome everyone.